neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 ```

 <Admonition type="note">
-In a future update, setting up the `pg_session_jwt` extension and granting role privileges will be done automatically when adding a provider to your project.
+In a future update, setting up the `pg_session_jwt` extension and granting role privileges will be done automatically when you add an authentication provider to your Neon project.
 </Admonition>

-## 4. Set up Roles
+### 4. Set up Roles

-Next, you can define the table-level permissions for these new roles.
+Next, define the table-level permissions for these new roles.
 For most use cases of Neon Authorize, you should run the following commands in order to give the roles access to read and write to any table in your public schema:

 ```sql
 GRANT SELECT, UPDATE, INSERT, DELETE ON ALL TABLES IN SCHEMA public TO authenticated;